Ask Bathroom Takeaway: Frequently Asked Questions

-Our heat outputs are all independently tested using EN442 regulations.
+Our heat outputs are all independently tested to the EN442 standard under the Construction Products regulation.
 Unlike other retailers, we give the true heat output rather than a fictitious figure.
-We recommend asking any retailer for the heat output certificate for a particular product.
+We recommend asking any retailer for the heat output by asking for the Declaration of performance for a particular product.

 What is the difference between Delta T50 and Delta T60 in relation to heat output?